-- 4.3.1 A judge (Conformation or Permit) officiating at a show held at the same venue (i.e., 2 or 3 day duration) or any member of the judge's immediate family or household, shall not enter or handle any dog at these same shows.
-This includes specialties in conjunction with these same shows. - 4.3.2 A person who has established eligibility to judge one or more breeds at shows held under these rules may, while such eligibility remains in effect, only handle dogs which are wholly owned or co-owned by the judge or a member of his immediate family. - 4.3.3 Any person who judges a sweepstakes at a Specialty (03-12-09) Show shall not enter or handle a dog at the associated Specialty Show. - 4.3.4 Any person who judges a sweepstakes at an All (13-09-14) Breed Show shall not enter or handle a dog at the all breed show or any Specialty Show held at the same venue on that day. - 4.3.5 Any person who judges a sweepstakes at a Specialty (03-12-09) show held in conjunction with an All Breed Show shall not enter or handle a dog at the all breed show on that day.
+- 4.3.1 A judge (licensed or permit) officiating at a show (13-12-21) held at the same venue (i.e., two- or three-day duration) or any member of the judge's immediate family or household, shall not enter or handle any dog at any contiguous show being held at the same venue, regardless of the number of shows or the club. - 4.3.2 A person who has established eligibility to judge one or more breeds at shows held under these rules may, while such eligibility remains in effect, only handle dogs that are wholly owned or co-owned by the judge or a member of his immediate family. - 4.3.3 Any person who judges a sweepstakes or (17-06-22) a baby puppy event at a specialty show shall not enter or handle a dog at the associated specialty show. - 4.3.4 Any person who judges a sweepstakes or a baby (17-06-22) puppy event at an all-breed show shall not enter or handle a dog at the all-breed show or any specialty show held at the same venue on that day. - 4.3.5 Any person who judges a sweepstakes or a baby (17-06-22) puppy event at a specialty show held in conjunction with an all-breed Show shall not enter or handle a dog at the all breed show on that day.